abougouffa/minemacs/docs/functions-and-commands.md

   (+eglot-register 'lua-mode "lua-language-server" "lua-lsp") (+eglot-register '(c-mode c++-mode) '("clangd" "--clang-tidy" "-j=12") "ccls")

-#### `(+project-scan-for-projects &rest DIRS)`

-Scan and remember projects under DIRS or `+project-scan-dir-paths`.
-When called interactively with C-u, ask for the directory.
-When called with C-u
-C-u, scan the selected directory recursively.

 #### `(+project-super-project-try-or-fail DIR)`

 Find super-project root starting from DIR.